playframework/playframework.com/public/markdown/contributing.md

 3. Ensure that your commits are squashed.
 See [working with git](/documentation/latest/WorkingWithGit) for more information.
 4. Submit a pull request.

-If the pull request does not meet the above requirements then the code should **not** be merged into master, or even reviewed - regardless of how good or important it is.
+If the pull request does not meet the above requirements then the code should **not** be merged into main, or even reviewed - regardless of how good or important it is.
 No exceptions.

 The pull request will be reviewed according to the [implementation decision process](community-process#Implementation-decisions).

 ## Backporting policy

-Generally, all bug fixes, improvements and new features will go to the master branch.
+Generally, all bug fixes, improvements and new features will go to the main branch.
 Backports and other commits to stable branches will only be accepted if they meet the following conditions:

 * The change only affects the documentation
 * The change fixes a regression that was introduced in a previous stable release from that branch